UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 | Motor output(Stall)          | Torque: 25 Ncm<br> Speed: 0 RPM +/- 15%<br> Current consumption: 1900 mA +/- 15%      |
 | Sensor input                 | Resolution: 360 counts per revolution <br> Accuracy: Accuracy: ≤+/- 3 degrees <br> Update rate: 100 Hz|

-The official specifications for the components of SPIKE Prime can be found [here].
+The official specifications for the components of SPIKE Prime can be found [here](https://github.com/gpdaniels/spike-prime/tree/master/specifications/spike-prime).

 A rough explanation of the overall structure of the car:
 The car is based on the contents of the LEGO Education SPIKE Prime set.